cps-org/cps/searching.rst

   :var:`name`\ :path:`/`\ :glob:`*`,
   :var:`name`\ :path:`-`\ :glob:`*`, or
   :var:`name`,
-  where :var:`name`: is as previously defined, and the asterisk (``*``) is one or more valid filename characters, excluding the path separator.
+  where :var:`name` is as previously defined, and the asterisk (``*``) is one or more valid filename characters, excluding the path separator.
   This is intended to allow multiple versions of a package